Log-in to print your own copies or browse using the "view a sample" link.

 Legislation and standards

 OSCAR services are not subject to specific regulations like those governing schools and early childhood centres but there is legislation that you should be aware of.
-Most OSCAR services also operate under the MSD Social Sector Accreditation Standards.
+Most OSCAR services also operate under the Social Sector Accreditation Standards for OSCAR.
 Read more about OSCAR-related legislation and standards.

 Because your participants are children, each day of a programme will present new opportunities for fun and learning, along with with new challenges for maintaining a safe environment.
 Risk assessment is a process for actively managing the risk of harm, which is a basic requirement under health and safety law.
 Read more about getting started with risk assessment.

 Writing policies is good way to get everyone involved in your service “on the same page”.
-If you wish to be approved by the Ministry of Social Development (MSD) as an OSCAR provider, you will need polices that meet the MSD Standards for OSCAR.
+If you wish to be accredited as an OSCAR provider, you will need polices that meet the Social Sector Accreditation Standards for OSCAR.
 Policies will act as the “rules” of your organisation: they don’t need to be complicated but they should not be taken on board without a clear understanding.
 Read more about health and safety policy for OSCAR.

 Safety checks and processes